awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-upload-application.md

 Create a storage container or *bucket* in Amazon S3—or use an existing bucket\.
 Make sure you can upload the revision to the bucket and that Amazon EC2 instances used in deployments can download the revision from the bucket\.

 You can use the AWS CLI, the Amazon S3 console, or the Amazon S3 APIs to create an Amazon S3 bucket\.
-After you create the bucket, make sure to give access permissions to the bucket and your IAM user\.
+After you create the bucket, make sure to give access permissions to the bucket and your CodeDeploy user\.

 **Note**
 Bucket names must be unique across Amazon S3 for all AWS accounts\.
 If you aren't able to use **codedeploydemobucket**, try a different bucket name, such as **codedeploydemobucket** followed by a dash and your initials or some other unique identifier\.
 Then be sure to substitute your bucket name for **codedeploydemobucket** wherever you see it throughout this tutorial\.